tlswg/tls-key-share-prediction/draft-ietf-tls-key-share-prediction.md

 ## Configuring Services

 Services SHOULD include supported TLS named groups, in order of decreasing preference in the `tls-supported-groups` parameter of their HTTPS or SVCB endpoints.
-As TLS preferences are updated, services SHOULD update the DNS record to match.
+As TLS configuration is updated, services SHOULD update the DNS record to match.
 Services MAY include GREASE values {{!RFC8701}} in this list.

 ## Client Behavior

-When connecting to a service endpoint whose HTTPS or SVCB record contains the `tls-supported-groups` parameter, the client evaluates the server preferences against its own to predict which named group will be chosen.
-When evaluating the server preferences, the client MUST ignore any codepoints that it does not support or recognize.
+When connecting to a service endpoint whose HTTPS or SVCB record contains the `tls-supported-groups` parameter, the client evaluates the server's list against its configuration to predict which named group will be chosen.
+When evaluating the server's list, the client MUST ignore any codepoints that it does not support or recognize.
 If there is a named group in common, the client MAY send a `key_share` extension containing just that named group in the initial ClientHello.
 To avoid downgrade attacks, the client MUST continue to send its full preferences in the `supported_groups` extension.
 See {{security-considerations}} for additional discussion on downgrades.

 ## Misprediction

 Although this service parameter is intended to reduce key share mispredictions, mispredictions may still occur in some scenarios.
 For example:

-* The client has fetched a stale HTTPS or SVCB record that no longer reflects the server preferences
+* The client has fetched a stale HTTPS or SVCB record that no longer reflects the server configuration

-* The server is in the process of deploying a change to named group preferences, and different server instances temporary evaluate different preferences
+* The server is in the process of deploying a change to named group configuration, and different server instances temporary evaluate different configuration

 * The client was unable to fetch the HTTPS or SVCB record